graphfoundation/ongdb/enterprise/management/README.txt

-This component extends the Neo4j JMX component with management support for the Neo4j graph database.
+This component extends the ONgDB JMX component with management support for the ONgDB graph database.
 For more information, see http://components.neo4j.org/neo4j-management/